-Come and be transported into a whole new world as the New Canaan Nature Center transforms into a Winter Wonderland filled with fun and exciting seasonal activities for the entire family.
-Festivities include visits with Santa, horse-drawn wagon rides ($5/person), holiday trains, campfire with chestnuts & marshmallow roasting, our annual gingerbread house creation contest, caroling with the Bojanglers of CT, and so much more!
+Come and be transported into a whole new world as the New Canaan Nature Center transforms into a Winter Wonderland filled with fun and exciting winter holiday activities for the entire family.
+We hope you will join us to enjoy the warm festive feel the Nature Center puts on this time of year!

 Let the light of the FULL moon be your guide as we explore magic in the woods and unravel the mysteries of our nocturnal neighbors, the owls.
 We’ll discover how owls use their keen senses to navigate the night and learn first-hand how they can hunt in the dark.
 We’ll even “give a hoot” and see if we can identify owls by their tell-tale calls, before getting to meet a couple owls up close & personal.

 Adopt a maple tree for the season!
 Learn about and participate weekly in the entire syrup making process, from tapping a maple tree to sap collections and boil downs.
-You’ll even get your very own bottle of NCNC-made maple syrup at our Pot-luck dinner in March.
+You’ll even get your very own bottle of NCNC-made maple syrup at our end of season pot-luck dinner in March.

 Bring the whole family and join us for our annual end of syrup season celebration – you won’t want to miss our famously delicious Pancakes & PJ’s party, complete with TONS of fun syrup-related activities!
-We’ll be serving up flapjacks, syrup, and an array of tasty toppings in the Visitor Center, while leading tree tapping demos, a real maple sap “boil down,” campfire with marshmallows, real v. fake syrup taste test, and NEW maple syrup Instagram scavenger hunt.
+We’ll be serving up flapjacks, syrup, and an array of tasty toppings in the Visitor Center, while leading tree tapping demos, a real maple sap “boil down,” campfire with marshmallows, and a real v. fake syrup taste test.

 All are welcome and encouraged to dress in their PJ’s!